mnemnion/zitron/doc/zitron.md

 separate `%include` and `%code` directives is not as critical.
 It does seem to make grammar files easier to read, however, and there was no advantage to be had in removing one of them, so there we have it.

+For best future compatibility with some contemplated features, it's best to arrange things so that the parser will compile given only the `%include` directives.
+This happens to match what I consider the natural division of labor, given the names of the two kinds: any namespaces needed for user code go in `%include`, and `%code` has tests or a `main` function, or something which integrates a parser and tokenizer, any to all of these things.

+You will never have to organize things that way, except to take advantage of some things Zitron doesn't currently do, in the event that it starts to do them.

 [^‡]: The minimum amount of structurally-necessary parsing is performed, such that a Zig token such as `"oops! } lol"` does not